 Political Alignment, Attitudes Toward Government and Tax Evasion

 We ask whether attitudes toward government play a causal role in the evasion of U.S. personal income taxes.
-We use individual-level survey data to demonstrate a link between sharing the party of the president and trust in the administration generally and opinions on taxation and spending policy, more specifically.
-Next, we move to the county level, and measure tax behavior as turnover elections push voters in partisan counties into and out of alignment with the party of the president.
-We provide three types of evidence that alignment reduces evasion.
-As a county moves into alignment we find 1) taxpayers report more easily-evaded forms of income; 2) suspect EITC claims decrease; and 3) audits triggered and audits found to owe additional tax decrease.
+We first use individual-level survey data to demonstrate a link between sharing the party of the president and trust in the administration generally and opinions on taxation and spending policy, more specifically.
+Next, we move to the county level, and measure tax behavior as elections, decided by the voting behavior in swing-states, push voters in partisan counties into and out of alignment with the party of the president.
+Using IRS data, we find that reported taxable income increases as a county moves into alignment, with the increases concentrated in income sources that are easily evaded, due to lack of third-party reporting.
+Corroborating the view that evasion falls, potentially suspect EITC claims and audit rates also fall.
 Our results provide real-world evidence that a positive outlook on government lowers tax evasion.